We will send either a letter to your home address, or an email, with instructions on creating an account.

-P45s will also be provided digitally through the new service; we will email you when it is available.
+P45s are also be provided digitally through the service; we will email you when it is available.

 [Your P45 shows how much tax you have paid on your salary so far in the tax year (6 April to 5 April).
 You will only receive a P45 when you stop working for us]